S. A. Dissanayake

 Samuel Arthur "Jingle" Dissanayake(16 September 1913 - 11 March 1982) was a former Sri Lankan Inspector-General of Police.
 He played a major role as Deputy Inspector-General of Police of the Criminal Investigation Department in stopping the attempted military coup of 1962.
-Later in 1971 during the 1971 JVP Insurrection he was appointed as Additional Secretary of the Ministry of External Affairs and Defence and coordinated military and police operations that crushed the insurrection in two months.
+Later in 1971 during the 1971 JVP Insurrection he was appointed Additional Secretary of the Ministry of External Affairs and Defence and coordinated military and police operations that crushed the insurrection in two months.

 Education

 Educated at the Royal College Colombo where he played rugby union at the Bradby Shield Encounter, he went on to study at the University College, Colombo.

 Police career

 In January 1938, he was appointed by the Governor as a Police Probationer and underwent training at Hendon Police College.
 Having completed his service examinations, he was appointed Assistant Superintendent of Police, Galle in January 1940 and went on to serve in Tangalle, Galle, Colombo Division (North), Nuwara Eliya, Kurunegala, CID (Technical) and Ports.
 In January 1950 he was promoted to Superintendent of Police and went on duty leave to Australia.
 In 1925 he took over as Superintendent of Police Western Province (North).
-During police serviced he received the Ceylon Police Medal for Meritorious Service, Defence Medal 1939-45, Ceylon Police Independence Medal and the Service Medal of the Order of St John.
+During police service he received the Ceylon Police Medal for Meritorious Service, Defence Medal 1939-45, Ceylon Police Independence Medal and the Service Medal of the Order of St John.

-In 1962, he was Deputy Inspector-General of Police, CID and lead the counter-coup operation and subsequent investigation to arrest those involved.
+In 1962, he was Deputy Inspector-General of Police, CID and led the counter-coup operation and subsequent investigation to arrest those involved.
 In April 1963, S. A. Dissanayake succeeded M. Walter F. Abeykoon as IGP.
 In early 1966, Dissanayake was placed on compulsory leave and was succeeded by John Attygalle as IGP.